In 2012 I started to look at my life and wonder, "How did I get in this position?" And, more importantly, "What am I going to do to get out of it?"!

 It took a lot of self-reflection on the most recent 3 years of my life, isolated from my daughters and my family - not by choice, and I pondered all the decisions I had made that brought me to that dismal moment in my life, and I thought - "WHY OH WHY hadn't I learned to make better decisions when I was younger?"

-I started a writing on index cards, things I wish I had learned that possibly would have changed my trajectory and perhaps gotten me to where I thought I should have been, "by now."
-I kept this diary for a year, and when I was finished I had 284 things I Wish I had Learned at 17.
+I started writing on index cards, things I wish I had learned that possibly would have changed my trajectory and perhaps gotten me to where I thought I should have been, "by now."
+I kept this diary for a year, and when I was finished, I had 284 things I Wish I had Learned at 17.

 Part of my Story

 For many years I floundered before I stumbled across a position that seemed to fulfill me - it was in Hospitality.
 I held a managerial position and thought I was a good leader.
 Turns out I was a strong leader in some respects but in others...not so great.
 What did I know!
 I thought I knew everything I needed to know.
-I knew how to survive.
+I learned how to survive.
 I knew how to fend for myself.
 Oh, I knew how to match my purse with my shoes - what else was there to know?!
 Turns out plenty.

 What I learned is that life comes down to is choices.
 We all have them.
 We're given the right to choose anything about our lives the minute we turn 18 (at least in the US).
 But what does that really mean...we all have choices?
 Duh, right?